artem-budnikov/dev-hub/docs/getting-started/installing-gridgain.md

 >GridGain source distribution is available only for Community Edition.

-To get started with GridGain Source distribution:
+To get started with GridGain source distribution:

  1. [Download GridGain](https://www.gridgain.com/resources/download) binary as a zip archive